leomanriquezm/introduction-to-econometrics/README.md

 # Introduction-to-econometrics
- An introductory course in econometrics for undergraduates through  Python.
+ An introductory course in econometrics for undergraduates with examples in Python.